-Most of us have read your typical serial killer thriller.
-You know, where you don’t know who the monster behind the crimes is until the very end.
-The reader is usually along for the ride with the main character or police detective tasked with apprehending the culprit.
-Those books can have you sitting on the edge of your seat, with your heart pounding, as you turn each page, eagerly anticipating the reveal.
+Most of us have read a serial killer thriller.
+You know, the kind where you don’t know who the killer is until the very end.
+The reader usually follows the main character or detective trying to catch the culprit.
+These books keep you on the edge of your seat, your heart racing as you flip each page, waiting for the big reveal.

 As an Amazon Associate I earn from qualifying purchases.